SpineEventEngine/SpineEventEngine.github.io/docs/introduction/index.md

 or we need more information about how the business works, or the business wants to develop further and we need to update the model.

-Once we got enough domain knowledge we proceed to implementation.
+Once we got enough domain knowledge we proceed to the implementation.

 ## Implementing a Bounded Context